In general, the University of Connecticut grants credit for courses that are:

 Transfers - reports will be available in time for advising and course registration

 Freshmen - reports will be available when credits are posted early in the first semester

 If you have participated in a concurrent partnership program while in high school, official transcripts should be sent to the University of Connecticut directly by the participating college or university.
 Credit is considered for transfer, but some restrictions can apply.
 Mathematics must be at the calculus level or above, and credit is awarded at the discretion of the Mathematics Department of the University of Connecticut.
 In addition, online laboratory science courses are not transferable.
 UConn considers all courses completed in partnership programs for transfer credit in keeping with NACEP standards.

 Current UConn Students

-If you plan to enroll in courses at another institution with the expectation that those credits will eventually be applied towards your degree at the University of Connecticut, please visit the Current UConn Students page to find out more information on the transfer credit process, filing dates and eligibility requirements.
+If you plan to enroll in courses at another institution with the expectation that those credits will eventually be applied toward your degree at the University of Connecticut, please visit the Current UConn Students page to find out more information on the transfer credit process, filing dates and eligibility requirements.

 Bachelor of General Studies students should view BGS-specific instructions.